tldr-pages/tldr/pages/linux/gpclient.md

 `gpclient --version`

-- Print help for any command:
+- Display help for any command:

 `gpclient help {{command}}`